zalf-rpm/monica/README.md

 ## Linux

+To build MONICA under Linux, run inside the monica repository directory `cmake -i`.

+to create the makefile interactively.
+Then a `make` should you leave with a working version of MONICA.
+If you compiled the code in the repository directory running

+    ./monica run installer/Hohenfinow2/sim.json > out.csv

+from the shell should run the standard example and write the results into out.csv.

 # Usage

 MONICA consists right now of a number of tools/parts.
 Most of them can be called at the commandline like

     monica command1 [command2] parameter1 parameter2 ....

 eg. to run MONICA locally with the standard Hohenfinow2 example under Windows using the standard installer, go to the c:\users\USER_PROFILE\MONICA directory and execute in a Commandshell

     monica run Examples/Hohenfinow2/sim.json > out.csv

 Alternatively one can type always the full name of the tool, which are named monica-run, monica-zmq-run, monica-zmq-server etc, monica is just a proxy program calling the actual tools.
 There are the following tools/versions of MONICA available.